-In April 2010, Margaret took the reins as host for CBC Radio One's Hot Air, CBC's longest running radio program.
+In April 2010, Margaret Gallagher took the reins as host of CBC Radio One's Hot Air, CBC's longest running radio program.

 Margaret has been a regular part of CBC Radio One's The Early Edition since 2001, and was the BC host of CBC Radio 2's Canada Live.